maja-98/function-registration-site-/README.md

 # function-registration-site-
-created for marking attended person in a family meetup
+Using this website we can pre add users or add user at the instant for a registering (Created for a family function registration)

-Work in progress...
+Minor Bug fixes are pending